Flower Dirt Cups

 - 111 Avocado, Ripe- not mushy... if it's too ripe it will have an overpowering avocado taste that we do not want

-- 4 Tbsp4 Tbsp4 Tbsp Maple Syrup, Pure, Can sub with date syrup if you want it sweetened only with fruit
+- 4 Tbsp4 Tbsp4 Tbsp Pure Maple Syrup, Can sub with date syrup if you want it sweetened only with fruit

 - 4 Tbsp4 Tbsp4 Tbsp Almond Milk, or any milk of choice